DmxLarchey/Kruskal-Veldman/README.md

   an inductive formulation of almost full relations;
 - it circumvented (and hence solved) the issue of _Church thesis_, which is an axiom used in \[1\] to recovered a _stump_ from a proof of almost-fullness of a relation.
 Beware that we do not give a proof of Church thesis, we simply avoid its usage.

-Still, we could not consider it as a clean enough reference work for a less painful learning path into the apparently complicated pen&paper intuitionistic account of Kruskal's theorem \[1\]:
+Still, we could not consider that monolithic proof as a clean enough reference work for a less painful learning path into the arguably complicated pen&paper intuitionistic account of Kruskal's theorem \[1\]:
 - too much proof code (duplication), sub-optimal proof automation;
 - too many edge cases, retrospectively due to bad design choices for